Indigenous Peoples

 Last updated

-Latest Indigenous Peoples alerts
+Latest Indigenous Peoples developments

-The most recent regulatory and guidance signals tracked by Foresight
+Source-backed regulatory and guidance signals tracked by Foresight, with the newest developments first.

 Minnesota Senate Committee Schedules Hearing on SF 3915 Wild-Rice Water Pesticide Protections

-Minnesota is advancing SF 3915 to tighten pesticide controls near wild-rice waters, with a key committee hearing scheduled for April 2026.
-Operators should prepare for stricter environmental impact assessments and elevated enforcement risks for pesticide applications affecting sensitive aquatic ecosystems.
+Minnesota is advancing SF 3915 to strengthen pesticide regulations and enforcement near wild-rice waters with a key committee hearing scheduled for April 2026.
+Operators should prepare for more rigorous environmental impact assessments and heightened enforcement risks for pesticide applications affecting sensitive aquatic ecosystems.

 revisor.mn.govUnited StatesUnited States